sleeprite/rudis/docs/src/docs/guides/configuration.md

 - version: `0.0.1`

 Set the maximum number of client connections at the same time, with a default value of 0, indicating no restrictions.
 When the number of client connections reaches the limit, Rudis will close new connections and return a max number of clients reached error message to the client.

+### Hz

+- version: `0.0.1`

+By modifying the value of the hz parameter, you can adjust the frequency of Redis executing periodic tasks, thereby changing the efficiency of Redis clearing expired keys and clearing timeout connections.